krempovskyy/pokemonStore2.0/README.md

     > Users can shorten the products list suitable for their demand

-6. Feature 6 – Vinh Nguyen  - Admin console
+6. Feature 6 – Vinh Nguyen  - Admin site

 7. Feature 7 - Responsive and Accessible Design